Ansible-Getting-Started/AnsibleEssentials_LAMPStack/README.md

     `ansible-playbook -i hosts lamproles.yml`

-Visit th IP for the webserers group member in a web browser to verify the web app was installed.
+Visit th IP for the webservers group member in a web browser to verify the web app was installed.

 **_Contributors:_**